FaizanDhankwala/SandBoxApi/README.md

 # Device API Practice Project

-This is a small Java project created to practice **working with classes, objects, constructors, getters/setters, and simple API-like service classes**.
-It simulates basic operations on devices using a `DeviceRegistry` API, similar to what you might encounter in a larger system like Device Services.
+This Java project simulates a simple **device management system** with API-like classes.
+It is designed for **learning object-oriented programming (OOP), getters/setters, constructors, method overriding, and simple service layers**.

+It mimics patterns often used in **Device Services APIs** in larger systems, letting you practice **creating, fetching, updating, and managing objects** in a structured way.

 ---